dbt-labs/dbt-common/docs/arch/adr-0001-build-tooling.md

 - [+] retire `tox`
 - [+] retire `make`
+- [+] rewriting the release workflows will create a more intuitive release for hatch projects
+- [-] we cannot reuse the existing release workflows
 - [-] write more detailed docs given lower familiarity
 - [-] learning curve